CaptMerica/ConnectFour-Project/README.md

 ## Recent Changes 🧹
-- Added a 10 second timer.
+- Added a turn-based 10 second timer.

 ## Ice Box 🧊
 -[X] Add functionality for users to drop their tokens to the bottom of the board.